 - 1.41 All medicines supplied to the School by parents must be provided in the original container as dispensed by the pharmacist and include the prescriber's instructions for administration.
-Staff administering medication will check the student's name, their medical form on iSAMS, the name of the medication, the prescribed dose, the expiry date, the method of administration, the time/frequency of administration, any side effects and the written instructions on the container before providing the medicine to the student. - 1.42 If Staff are in any doubt over the procedure to be followed, the parents will be contacted before action is taken. - 1.43 If a student refuses their medication, the Staff will record this and contact the parents as soon as possible. - 1.44 For students requesting non-prescribed medication, such as paracetamol/antihistamines, the school will contact parents in the first instance particularly in the mornings to ensure there is no overlap with doses that may have been taken before arrival.
+Staff administering medication will check the student's name, the name of the medication, the prescribed dose, the expiry date, the method of administration, the time/frequency of administration, any side effects and the written instructions on the container before providing the medicine to the student. - 1.42 If Staff are in any doubt over the procedure to be followed, the parents will be contacted before action is taken. - 1.43 If a student refuses their medication, the Staff will record this and contact the parents as soon as possible.